 Use this form to receive at least three senior editors' comments from the Submittable queue on ONE story under 1000 words.
-These comments are general, thoughtful comments about what's working and what's not.
+These comments are general but actionable feedback and comments about what's working and what's not.
 If you are looking for more specific feedback, please see below.
 If you do not want feedback, we offer a free submissions option and always will.

 For more detailed feedback from one editor, please use the Senior Editor Critique and Feedback form.
 We also offer 4-week asynchronous workshops led by three experienced creative writing teachers each quarter as well as one-week Flash Intensive workshops.
 If you would like to be on our workshop mailing list, please send an email to firstname.lastname@example.org.